 - Melanosis coli: benign hyperpigmentation of the colonic mucosa caused by anthraquinone abuse

 The workup for diarrhea includes a detailed patient history (e.g., recent travel), physical examination, and laboratory tests to assess severe cases.

 Laboratory tests are usually not required in acute cases and are instead reserved for diagnosis of severe or chronic disease.

 - Colonoscopy: in patients with chronic diarrhea without identifiable cause

 - CT: if diverticulitis or IBD is suspected

 Since most cases of acute diarrhea are self-limited, treatment is mostly symptomatic, focusing on oral rehydration, and rarely requires medication.

 - Antidiarrheal agents: (e.g., loperamide): may be given in mild to moderate cases; should be avoided if there is fever or blood in stools (indicative of systemic disease)

-- Antibiotics: do not shorten course of disease and are generally not indicated
+- Antibiotics: are generally not indicated

 - Treatment of the underlying condition in cases of chronic diarrhea